markstringer-dti/markstringer-dti.github.io/dti.md

 But ironically, the craft of managing software delivery doesn't seem to be so susceptible to being eaten by software.
 It remains a resolutely human pursuit.

 ### Why me?
 OK.
-Let's say that you believe me, that you agree that now is a good time to get very good at software development, and that that includes managing software development.
+Let's say that you believe me.
+You agree that now is a good time to get very good at software development.
+You realise that that also includes managing software development.
 Why should you listen to me?

 Well, I've been working in the software development industry since 1994.
 First as a developer, writing software for oil companies, the military and then a new-fangled thing called the internet.
 Then I worked as a researcher, first for Xerox, then for Cambridge University.